WilliamHYZhang/Competitive-Programming/README.md

 Good advice
 - “First, solve the problem.
 Then, write the code.” -John Johnson
 - “Controlling complexity is the essence of computer programming.” -Brian Kernigan
+- “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” -Bill Gates

 Have fun yall.